 Previously restored riparian areas will be monitored for the re-emergence of non-native vegetation and success of native plantings.
 Sediment capture structures will be monitored for effectiveness.
 Monitor native riparian plantings for success.
-A riparian assessment will be conducted twice annually in Spring and Fall to evaluate the condition of the riparian zone.
+A riparian assessment will be conducted in the spring and Fall to evaluate the condition of the riparian zone.